Soralsei/rr100-rhoban/doc/documentation.md

 1. Edit the PID gains in `config/drive_amp_params.yaml`
 2. Use `rqt_reconfigure` to dynamically change the PID gains

+The correction node can also dynamically be activated and deactivated using `rqt_reconfigure`.
+When deactivated, the node simply forwards the latest velocity command it received and skips the PID control loop.

 The current PID gain values work decently with our RR100 but could probably be further tuned for better results.
 For this, one could use `rqt_plot` to visualize velocity commands, corrected velocities and odometry while editing PID gains with `rqt_reconfigure`.

-This package was written because at low speeds (when the robot tries to execute very sharp turns for exemple) the robot would get stuck (probably due to friction).

 ### yocs_velocity_smoother
 <!-- TODO -->